sdkbox-doc/en/src/inmobi/v3-cpp/api-reference.md

 ```cpp
 static void setAge ( int age ) ;
 ```
-> Provide the user's age to the SDK for targetting purposes.
+> Provide the user's age to the SDK for targeting purposes.
 @param age The user's age.

 ```cpp
 static void setAreaCode ( const std::string & areaCode ) ;
 ```
-> Provide the user's area code to the SDK for targetting purposes.
+> Provide the user's area code to the SDK for targeting purposes.
 @param areaCode The user's area code.

 ```cpp
 static void setAgeGroup ( SBIMSDKAgeGroup ageGroup ) ;
 ```
-> Provide the user's age group to the SDK for targetting purposes.
+> Provide the user's age group to the SDK for targeting purposes.
 @param ageGroup The user's age group.

 ```cpp
 static void setYearOfBirth ( int yearOfBirth ) ;
 ```
-> Provide a user's date of birth to the SDK for targetting purposes.
+> Provide a user's date of birth to the SDK for targeting purposes.
 @param dateOfBirth The user's date of birth.

 ```cpp
 static void setEducation ( SBIMSDKEducation education ) ;
 ```
-> Provide the user's education status to the SDK for targetting purposes.
+> Provide the user's education status to the SDK for targeting purposes.
 @param education The user's education status.

 ```cpp
 static void setEthnicity ( SBIMSDKEthnicity ethnicity ) ;
 ```
-> Provide the user's ethnicity to the SDK for targetting purposes.
+> Provide the user's ethnicity to the SDK for targeting purposes.
 @param ethnicity The user's ethnicity.

 ```cpp
 static void setGender ( SBIMSDKGender gender ) ;
 ```
-> Provide the user's gender to the SDK for targetting purposes.
+> Provide the user's gender to the SDK for targeting purposes.
 @param gender The user's gender.

 ```cpp
 static void setHouseholdIncome ( SBIMSDKHouseholdIncome income ) ;
 ```
-> Provide the user's household income to the SDK for targetting purposes.
+> Provide the user's household income to the SDK for targeting purposes.
 @param income The user's household income.

 ```cpp
 static void setIncome ( unsigned int income ) ;
 ```
-> Provide the user's income to the SDK for targetting purposes.
+> Provide the user's income to the SDK for targeting purposes.
 @param income The user's income.

 ```cpp
 static void setInterests ( const std::string & interests ) ;
 ```
-> Provide the user's interests to the SDK for targetting purposes.
+> Provide the user's interests to the SDK for targeting purposes.
 @param interests The user's interests.

 ```cpp
 static void setLanguage ( const std::string & language ) ;
 ```
-> Provide the user's preferred language to the SDK for targetting purposes.
+> Provide the user's preferred language to the SDK for targeting purposes.
 @param language The user's language.

 ```cpp